ericsonpascua1/ericson-loves-kids/README.md

 <h1>EricsonBot🤖<sub><sub><h6>1.3.2🚀</h6></sub></sub></h1>

 Welcome to the [EricsonBot](https://replit.com/@ericsonpascua/EricsonBot)🌀 repository.
-This project is an unofficial bot file inspired by the [Mirai](https://github.com/m1raibot/miraiv2) Repository, and it is entirely developed and maintained by Aki Hayakawa.
+This project is an unofficial bot file inspired by the [Mirai](https://github.com/m1raibot/miraiv2) Repository, and it is entirely developed and maintained by ericson.

 EricsonBot🤖 is a modified messenger bot file designed by [ericson終.](https://replit.com/@ericsonpascua)🇯🇵.
 It represents an enhanced version of the Mirai messenger bot, featuring unique improvements.